Our team of authors provides you with practical insights on the topics of quality management, management systems and process management.

 Vincent Fischer

-A genuine user of an interactive management system — and was convincing.
-Why do companies still exist without an (interactive) management system?
+A genuine user of an interactive management system — and I was convinced.
+Why are there still companies without an (interactive) management system?
 It's a mystery to me.
-As a content editor at Modell Aachen, however, I am very happy to work on changing this and spreading our message: Quality management is a team matter!
+As a content editor at Modell Aachen, I'm passionate about changing that and spreading our message: Quality management is a team effort!

 Astrid Rehahn